khaume/analytics_interview_test/README.md

 - Would you expect seasonality in this kind of data?
 If so, why and what kind?
 - If you had been able to ask questions about the domain, would that have helped you?
 What questions would you have asked?
+- If we assume Ørsted buys actulas at spot price (N2EX) and sell at a mix of spot (N2EX) and imbalance price (SIP), how would you conduct an analysis for sizing the balancing fee (management fee) to make the profit go to zero.

 **Technical**
-- Argue why you chose the model you did, and why you did not choose something else?
+- Argue why you chose the presentation form you did?
-- What would be a good baseline prediction?
-Why?
-- Argue why you scored the model how you did.
 - If you had had more time, what would you have done?

 ## Delivery
-Please reply to the email, from which you got the link to this repo, with a link to a GitHub or GitLab repo containing your code, and please cc: `kahau@orsted.dk`.
+Please reply to the email, from which you got the link to this repo, with a link to a GitHub or GitLab repo containing your code, and please cc: `kahau@orsted.com`.